precice/precice.github.io/pages/community/precice-workshop-2022.md

 Please use the [registration form](https://tagung.informatik-forum.org/preCICE2022/register) to register.

-For those who do not have the means to pay for the registration, you can write an email to us at [`precice2022@ipvs.uni-stuttgart.de`](mailto:precice2022@ipvs.uni-stuttgart.de), and we will evaluate each case individually.
+For those who do not have funding to pay for the registration, you can write an email to us at [`precice2022@ipvs.uni-stuttgart.de`](mailto:precice2022@ipvs.uni-stuttgart.de), and we will evaluate each case individually.
 For selected cases we will supply a voucher to be used when registering that voids the required payment.

 ## Call for contributions